 This list includes David Mayer de Rothschild, George Kourounis and more people.While this isn't a list of all male adventurers, it does answer the questions "Who are the most famous male adventurers?" and "Who are the best male adventurers?"

-Edward Michael "Bear" Grylls is a British adventurer, writer and television presenter.
-He is widely known for his television series Man vs. Wild, originally titled Born Survivor: Bear Grylls in the United Kingdom.
-Grylls is also involved in a number of wilderness survival television series in the United Kingdom and the United States.
-In July 2009, Grylls was appointed the youngest-ever Chief Scout at the age of 35. ...more on Wikipedia
+Edward Michael Grylls (born 7 June 1974), better known as Bear Grylls, is a British former SAS serviceman, survival instructor, and honorary lieutenant-colonel, and, outside his military career, an adventurer, writer, television presenter and businessman.
+He is widely known for his television series Man vs. Wild (2006–2011), originally titled Born Survivor: Bear Grylls for the United Kingdom release.
+Grylls is also involved in a number of wilderness survival television series in the UK and US.
+In July 2009, Grylls was appointed the youngest-ever Chief Scout of the United Kingdom and Overseas Territories at age 35, a post he has held for a second term since 2015. ...more on Wikipedia

 Marco Polo was a Venetian merchant traveller whose travels are recorded in Livres des merveilles du monde, a book that introduced Europeans to Central Asia and China.
 He learned the mercantile trade from his father and uncle, Niccolò and Maffeo, who travelled through Asia, and met Kublai Khan.
 In 1269, they returned to Venice to meet Marco for the first time.
 The three of them embarked on an epic journey to Asia, returning after 24 years to find Venice at war with Genoa; Marco was imprisoned and dictated his stories to a cellmate.
 He was released in 1299, became a wealthy merchant, married, and had three children.
 He died in 1324 and was buried in the church of San Lorenzo in Venice.
 Marco ...more on Wikipedia